Rokeer/nn4nlpProject/README.md

 Run the code "python ./Code/Assignment_1_Model.py"

 This file should do training using the training set for 200 epochs and validating using the devset every 10 epochs out of the 200.
 The code also saves a model every 10 iterations

-Requirements:

-  Input Files: /data/train_lines
-               and /data/dev_lines

-  How to generate the input files: "python ./Code/readJSON.py"

-  The readJSON.py files takes direct raw data from the SQuAD dataset and outputs a formatted file to be used in the learning     algorithm.